cessda/cessda.cdc.skg-if.api/README.rst

    :alt: SQAaaS badge

 Provides studies as SKG-IF Products via API by transforming metadata stored in MongoDB of CDC Aggregator.
-This API doesn't rely on any CDC Aggregator repositories but it assumes that the collection has been populated by cessda.cdc.aggregator.client.
+This API doesn't directly depend on any CDC Aggregator repositories but it assumes that the database collection has been populated by cessda.cdc.aggregator.client.

 Installation
 ------------